kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

 ### Footnotes:

+[^1]: Whether 'the' is a constituent is a thorny issue.
+Another definition of a constituent is (roughly) something that can refer; under this definition, 'the' is not a constituent.

-[^1]: There are also other tests for constituency, but in this post we will focus on the substitution test.
+[^2]: There are also other tests for constituency, but in this post we will focus on the substitution test.

-[^2]: Namely, CFGs cannot handle something called [cross-serial dependencies](https://en.wikipedia.org/wiki/Cross-serial_dependencies) which have been posited to exist in Dutch and Swiss German.
+[^3]: Namely, CFGs cannot handle something called [cross-serial dependencies](https://en.wikipedia.org/wiki/Cross-serial_dependencies) which have been posited to exist in Dutch and Swiss German.

-[^3]: Historically, the inside-outside algorithm was used to re-estimate the PCFG parameters during unsupervised learning.
+[^4]: Historically, the inside-outside algorithm was used to re-estimate the PCFG parameters during unsupervised learning.
 I always thought this was incomprehensible until I realised that all the inside-outside algorithm does is take gradient steps on the log-likelihood of a sentence until convergence, and that the outside algorithm naturally falls out of the gradient calculation.